 - 3 cups Brussels sprouts, washed and cut in half

-- 2 sweet potatoes, peeled, washed and cut into cubes
+- 2 small sweet potatoes, peeled, washed and cut into cubes

 - 1 teaspoon garlic powder

 - 1 tablespoon dried rosemary